Recognition Matters More Than Many Managers Think

 We had just finished talking about ways to be great at recognition as part of a Winning Well leadership development program with a fast-growing company.
 One of the senior leaders, “Joe” who happened to be sitting in on the session so he could reinforce the learning, took me aside:

 “Karin, I’m missing that gene.”

 “That ‘be great at recognition’ gene,” he sighed.

-I’m listening to what my people are saying here today, and clearly they aren’t getting enough recognition from me.
+I’m listening to what my people are saying here today, and clearly, they aren’t getting enough recognition from me.
 But, I’ll be honest.
 It just doesn’t come naturally for me.
 I guess I’m just old school.
-I mean, when I was growing up in this business, no one talked about recogntion.
+I mean, when I was growing up in this business, no one talked about recognition.
 You just did your job the very best you could.
 Making a great product, growing the business, and delighting clients was its own reward.
 I’d like to get better, but it’s hard.

 4 Ways to Be Better at Recognition (Even if It’s Not in Your DNA)